anu1905/Project_Conversational_AI/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

-**Try asking some of the questions from the 'Questionnaire' document to your CAs!
+**Try asking your CAs some or all questions from the 'Questionnaire' document!
 If you wish to add more questions to this document, send us a pull request and we will update the document.**

 *TIPS: Questions and topics of the interview may include:*